LinusRingstad/SpongeGogh/README.md

 ## What we learned
 We learned how to remotely access a raspberry pi, and got a lot more accustomed to git.
 We also gained some experience working with the GPIO ports on the raspberry pi.
 ## What's next for SpongeGogh
-As mentioned before, a gyroscope would really help to improve precision and make more complicated images.
+As mentioned before, a gyroscope would really help improve precision and make more complicated images.
 Additionally, we started working on (but did not finish) code for a servo to raise and lower the marker.